An Introduction to Deep Morphological Networks: Deep Morphological Networks

-With all the fundamentals defined, we can finally specify the DeepMorphNet architectures exploited in this work.
-Particularly, three networks, composed of morphological and fully connected layers, were proposed for image classification.
+Two networks, composed essentially of morphological and fully connected layers, were proposed for the image and pixel classification tasks.
 Although such architectures have distinct designs, the pointwise convolutions exploited in the morphological layers have always the same configuration: kernel $1\times 1$, stride 1, and no padding.
-Furthermore, all networks receive as input images with $224 \times 224$ pixels, use cross-entropy as loss function, and Stochastic Gradient Descent as optimization algorithm~\cite{goodfellow2016deep}.
+Furthermore, all networks receive input images with $224 \times 224$ pixels, use cross-entropy as loss function, and SGD as optimization algorithm~\cite{goodfellow2016deep}.
+For the pixel classification task, the proposed networks were exploited based on the pixelwise paradigm defined by~\cite{nogueira2015improving}, in which each pixel is classified independently through a context window.

-The first network, presented in Figure~\ref{DeepMorphNet1}, is the simplest one, having just a unique layer composed of one morphological opening $M^{\mathcal{\gamma}}$ (with kernel size of $11\times 11$, stride 1 and padding 5 for both depthwise convolutions).
-In fact, this architecture was only designed to be used with the proposed synthetic datasets (as introduced in Section~\ref{subsec:syn_datasets}).
-Because of this, such network is referenced hereafter as \textbf{DeepMorphSynNet}.
-Technically, this network was only conceived to validate the learning process of the proposed framework as explained in Section~\ref{subsec:synthetic_res}.
+The first network is the simplest one, having just a unique layer composed of one morphological opening $M^{\mathcal{\gamma}}$.
+This architecture was designed to be used with the proposed synthetic datasets (presented in Section~\ref{subsec:syn_datasets}).
+Because of this, it is referenced hereafter as \textbf{DeepMorphSynNet}.
+Note that this network was only conceived to validate the learning process of the proposed framework as explained in Section~\ref{subsec:synthetic_res}.